rwxapps/w64devkit/README.md

 ## Recommended downloadable, offline documentation

-With a few exceptions, such as Vim's built-in documentation (`:help`), w64devkit does not include documentation.
+w64devkit does not include documentation.
 However, you need not forgo offline documentation alongside your offline development tools.
 This is a list of recommended, no-cost, downloadable documentation complementing